Radar-Camera Fusion for Object Detection and Semantic Segmentation in Autonomous Driving: A Comprehensive Review: Fusion Methodologies

-Compared with data-level and feature-level fusion, fusion from both proposals and features leads to more accurate proposals, producing better features for the two-stage network.
+Compared with data-level and feature-level fusion, fusion from both proposals and features leads to more accurate proposals, producing better features for the two-stage network \cite{nabati2020radar, cui20213d}.
 Generally, different modalities have different contributions to radar-camera fusion.
 One modality dominates, while the other provides supplementary information to refine the features.
-Thus, mixed-level fusion takes advantage of different data levels and effectively preserves information at various stages.
-However, mixed-level fusion should consider the importance of different modalities, which also pose implementation challenges.
-Since most implementations of mixed-level fusion are based on experience and lack explainability to some extent, conducting numerous ablation experiments is needed to validate the efficiency of mixed-level fusion.
-Moreover, models based on mixed-level fusion typically have more branches in neural networks, dramatically slowing down the inference time.
+Thus, hybrid-level fusion takes advantage of different data levels and effectively preserves information at various stages.
+However, hybrid-level fusion should consider the importance of different modalities, which also pose implementation challenges.
+Since most implementations of hybrid-level fusion are based on experience and lack explainability to some extent, conducting numerous ablation experiments is needed to validate the efficiency of hybrid-level fusion.
+Moreover, models based on hybrid-level fusion typically have more branches in neural networks, dramatically slowing down the inference time.

-\subsection{How to fuse}
+\subsection{How to Fuse}

 In this section, we present how to fuse radar data with camera images.
 First of all, the primary consideration is the temporal and spatial alignment between the two sensors.
 Then, in fusion operations, we compare five operations and analyze their advantages and disadvantages.
-As far as network architectures for fusion are concerned, we categorize them into two architectures: point-based and image-based, followed by elaborating on the main ideas in these architectures.
-Finally, we also review various metrics for model evaluation.